darkrecher/Word-Filter/README.md

 # Converting to a .exe #

-It is possible, by using py2exe.
-I made it and verify it works.
-The setup file and the "how-to" used to convert this script in a .exe are not present in this repository.
-But it's not so hard, and anyway, not so interesting.

-The installations used for the conversion are the following ones :

-py2exe-0.6.9.win32-py2.5.exe

-python-2.5.4.msi

-(I choosed python 2.5, because the latter versions of py2exe needs a Visual Studio file : MSVC-whatever, which is not so easy to find.)
+It can be done, by using py2exe.
+Look at the code and docstring of the file `setup.py`, in this repository.

 # Conception #

-This repository does not contain a conception document, and does not describe how the code is structured.
-Explore it on your own, and sorry for the inconvenience !
+This repository does not contain any conception document, nor does describe how the code is structured.
+Sorry for the inconvenience.
+Explore it on your own !

 # Credits #